MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/New-MgDeviceManagementAndroidDeviceOwnerEnrollmentProfile.md

   - `[TokenValue <String>]`: Value of the most recently created token for this enrollment profile.
   - `[WifiHidden <Boolean?>]`: Boolean that indicates if hidden wifi networks are enabled
   - `[WifiPassword <String>]`: String that contains the wi-fi login password
-  - `[WifiSecurityType <String>]`: This enum represents Wi-Fi Security Types for Android Device Owner AOSP Scenarios.
+  - `[WifiSecurityType <AospWifiSecurityType?>]`: This enum represents Wi-Fi Security Types for Android Device Owner AOSP Scenarios.
   - `[WifiSsid <String>]`: String that contains the wi-fi login ssid

 QRCODEIMAGE <IMicrosoftGraphMimeContent>: Contains properties for a generic mime content.